strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 We are going to start with a very basic filter that simply shows us the data associated with a specific host.

+But first, let's get to the correct directory

+$ `cd /mnt/c/Users/adhd`

 The filter for this...  is host.

 $ `tcpdump -n -r magnitude_1hr.pcap host 192.168.99.52`